• Multi-Session Support Group for Parents of LGBTQ+ Teens & Adults (14+)

 Free

-Online “Closed” Support Group for Parents of Adults (30+)
+• Multi-Session Support Group for Parents of Adults (23+)

-This “closed” support group is for parents who have an Autistic adult child 30+ years of age.
+This multi-session support group is for parents who have an Autistic adult child 23+ years of age.
 Other adult family caregivers may also register for this group.
-“Closed” support groups are ideal for parents and other adult family caregivers who want to go beyond sharing their stories with newcomers each time at open support group meetings.
+Multi-session support groups are ideal for parents and other adult family caregivers who want to go beyond sharing their stories with newcomers each time at single session support group meetings.

 AANE support groups provide an opportunity for parents and family caregivers to voice their concerns and frustrations and celebrate hard-won and unexpected victories.
 Although each group will focus on different themes and questions, here are some of the most common ones: